agnjuh/agnjuh/README.md

 I am a biomedical scientist and molecular biotechnologist working across molecular biology, regenerative and developmental biology, spatial biology, and computational genomics.
 I integrate experimental systems such as stem cells, organoids, imaging, and genome engineering with data-driven approaches for large-scale omics analysis.

-My work includes reproducible pipelines for RNA-seq, ATAC-seq, ChIP-seq, spatial transcriptomics, GWAS/G×E modelling, and machine-learning workflows in Python and R. My interests focus on genetic and epigenetic regulation, tissue regeneration, signalling dynamics, and genome maintenance.
+My work includes reproducible pipelines and machine-learning workflows in Python and R. My interests focus on genetic and epigenetic regulation, tissue regeneration, signalling dynamics, and genome maintenance.

 ---